 Locations we love, and that's why we clean them!

-We organize cleanups at several locations throughout Kent Island and Queen Anne's County, including Terrapin Beach, Kent Narrows area, Ferry Point Park, Old Love Point Park, Hemingway's Beach, Matapeake Pier and Beach, Romancoke Pier, Centreville Wharf, and more.
+We organize cleanups at several locations throughout Kent Island and Queen Anne's County, including Terrapin Nature Park, Kent Narrows area, Ferry Point Park, Old Love Point Park, Hemingway's Beach, Matapeake Pier and Beach, Romancoke Pier, Centreville Wharf, and more.

 191 Log Canoe Circle, Stevensville, MD 21666

 Directions: Take Exit for Rt.
 8 North (Stevensville) from Rt.
 50. Make your first left onto Skipjack Parkway.
 Turn left onto Log Canoe Circle.
 Entrance to Terrapin Beach Park will be on your left.